 Advertisements for the 2008 Whitney Biennial promise a show that will tell us "where American art stands today," although we basically already know.
 A lot of new art stands in the booths of international art fairs, where styles change fast, and one high-polish item instantly replaces another.
-The turnover is great for business, but it has made time-lag surveys like the biennial irrelevants in what as news.
-The turnover is great for business, but it has made time-lag surveys like the biennial irrelevant as news.
-Maybe this is changing with the iffy economy.
-Several fairs, including Pulse in London, have recently suspended operation.
-And this year we have a Whitney show that takes lowered expectations - lessness, slowness, ephemerality, failure (in the words of its young curators, Henriette Huldisch and Shamim M. Momin) - as its theme.
+HOLLAND made time-lag surveys like the biennial irrele-COTPED vant as news.

+HOLLADI The turnover is great for business, but it has made time-lag surveys like the biennial irrele-vant as news.
+Maybe this is changing with the fify econ-omy.
+Several fairs, including Palse in London, have recently suspended operation.
+And this year we have a Whitney show that takes lowered expectations - lessness, slowness, ephemerality, failure (in the words of its young curators, Henritette Huldisch and Sha-min M. Momin) - as its theme.
 A biennial for a recession-bound time?
-That's one impression it gives.
-With more than 80 artists, this is the smallest edition of the show in a while, and it feels that way, sparsely populated, even as it fills three floors and more of the museum and continues at the Park Avenue Armory, that moldering pile at 67th Street, with an ambitious program of performance art (through March 23).
-Past blennials have had a festive, party-time air.
-The 2004 show was all bright, pop fizz; the one two years ago exued a sexy, punk perfume.
-The 2008 edition is, by contrast, an unglamorous, even prosaic affair.
-The installation is plain and focused, with many artists given niches of their own.
-The catalog is modest in design, with a long, idea-filled essay by Ms. Momin, hard-working, but with hardly a stylistic grace note in sight.
-A lot of the art is like this too: uncharismatic surfaces, complicated back stories.
+That's one im-pression it gives.
+With more than 80 artists, this is the small-est edition of the show in a while, and it feels that way, parasely populated, even as it fills three floors and more of the more as its flow the recession-bound time?
+That's one im-person as it fills three the loors and more of the indering plate of 5'th Street, with an ambilious program of performance art (through March 23).
+The tennials have head a festive, party-time air.
+The wided as bey, punk perfume.
+The 2008 edition is hy contrast, and focused, with many artists given niches of their own.
+The catalog is modest in design, with a long, idea-filde essay by M. Momin, hard-working, but with hardly a stylistic grace note in sight.
+A lot of the art is like this too: uncharis-mand the act exting the vammic elements.
+A sarey velematic surfaces, complicated back stories.
 There are certainly dynamic elements.
-A sagey elements.
+A saggy, ele-phantine black vinyl sculpture by the Los Angeles artist Continued on Page 32